Chimacum Middle School Eagles!

 As of November 19, 2004 Al is a National Board Certified Teacher (NBCT) Early Adolescent (ages 11-15) Generalist!
 Al received his certification from the National Board for Professional Teaching Standards (NBPTS) after two years of hard work putting together portfolios, collecting student work, videotaping himself working with students, using student writing samples to better help students, reflecting on his practices and taking a battery of tests at a certified testing center for professionals.
 This school year, 2004-05, Al continues to be part of the middle school's School Improvement Team and also attends training as the middle school implements the Connected Mathematics Project.
 Al is relieved to finally reach his goal of National Board certification while continuing to be a contributing member of his school.

-The new year, 2005, has brought many pleasant surprises.
+The next year, 2005, brought many pleasant surprises.
 After four years of studying the water quality of Chimacum Creek and working with the North Olympic Salmon Coalition (NOSC) in their restoration work, Al finally found other teachers who are doing similar projects at their school!
-This is exciting because much of the $42,000 Learn & Serve grant that Al procured for the water quality project is for outreach so that, like real scientists, Chimacum students can share knowledge and data with other students!
+This was exciting because much of the $42,000 Learn & Serve grant that Al procured for the water quality project is for outreach so that, like real scientists, Chimacum students can share knowledge and data with other students!
 Al's class participated in the 2005 Hood Canal Youth Summit on June 2 where schools testing water quality along the Hood Canal got together at Fort Flagler to share what they did and what they learned.
 Al also had the opportunity to share his water quality research with science teachers who are participating in the NCOSP partnership.
-The science teachers meet at least once a month to learn new things and share ideas.
-Al is also participating in a lesson study with science teachers from his area where they visit each other's schools to watch each other conduct science lessons.
-They give each other feedback to improve student learning in their classes.
-Because of this, Al will pilot a Carolina Science and Technology Concepts for Middle Schools (STC/MS) science kit and conduct a lesson for his lesson study group.
+The science teachers met at least once a month to learn new things and share ideas.
+Al also participated in a lesson study with science teachers from his area where they visited each other's schools to watch each other conduct science lessons.
+They gave each other feedback to improve student learning in their classes.
+Because of this, Al piloted a Carolina Science and Technology Concepts for Middle Schools (STC/MS) science kit and conducted a lesson for his lesson study group.

 Al has attended an NCOSP class on using essential questioning strategies to best help students activate prior knowledge and get the most out of their learning experiences.
 Al also attended a class on using the science WASL to create small, WASL-like tests, called WASLitos, to best prepare his 6th graders for the 8th grade science WASL.
 Al took his water quality project and created a WASLito for his students!
 His WASLito was based on an earlier released WASL test item, the Buggle Gum Scenario.
 Al continues to attend the great NCOSP trainings to become a better science teacher.
 Al has been working with his district and building administrators to improve the 6th grade science program.
 The plan was to add the 6th grade to the district's Science FOSS kit cooperative.
 Al met with another group of science teachers who have been working diligently at seeing where the state science Grade Level Expectations (GLE's) align to the FOSS kits.
 After getting to work with two kits, Al learned from those teachers why FOSS probably wouldn't be the best fit for Chimacum.
 The NCOSP lesson study group Al is working with is studying their work with the Carolina STC/MS science kits and those kits seem a better fit for Chimacum, so Al piloted one kit and was hoping to get it purchased for the 6th grade for the 2005-06 school year.
 The school bought the kit so 6th graders are able to learn physical science using the Energy, Machines, and Motion.